thiborose/gecko-app/README.md

-# Gecko+
+# GECko+
 ![logo of gecko](https://github.com/psawa/gecko-app/blob/master/application/static/img/GECko_logo_small.png)

 ## More than a grammar error corector
-GECko+ is a language assisting tool that will correct mistakes of various types on written texts.
+GECko+ is an English language assisting tool that corrects mistakes of various types on written texts.
-While many well settled softwares of its kind correct mistakes at the grammatical level (orthography and syntax), our novel approach allow the tool perform corrections both at **grammatical** and  **discourse** level.
+While many well-settled softwares of its kind correct mistakes at the grammatical level (orthography and syntax), our novel approach allows the tool to perform corrections both at **grammatical** and at **discourse** level.
 <!--- add demo link when live -->
 ![demo](/application/static/img/demo.png?raw=true)